AdobeDocs/commerce-knowledge-base.en/help/how-to/general/switch-the-magento-mode.md

 ---
+description: 'Please refer to the following articles in our developer documentation:'
+labels: Magento,devdocs,developer,how to,mode,production,switch,Adobe Commerce
 title: Switch the Application mode
-labels: Magento,devdocs,developer,how to,mode,production,switch,Adobe Commerce
 ---

+# Switch the Application mode

 Please refer to the following articles in our developer documentation: